 Keep your pet mobile and ward of pet arthritis

-As you may guess, my first word of advice for reducing your pet’s risk of arthritis is to reduce inflammation, starting with their diet.
+As you may guess, my first word of advice for reducing your pet's risk of arthritis is to reduce inflammation, starting with their diet.
 Begin cooking an anti-inflammatory diet for your pet at home using The Original CrockPet Diet.
-Adding a fish oil supplement will provide inflammation-fighting omega-3 fatty acids.
+Adding a fish oil supplement and Turmeric will provide inflammation-fighting omega-3 fatty acids.

 After you begin the fight against inflammation, get moving.
 Literally.
 Help your pet to move a little every single day.
 Even if your dog or cat is advanced in age, or already struggling with arthritis pain, regular movement will help their joints and muscles.
 Keep the blood flowing to these areas helps cell repair, and will encourage muscle building (taking some pressure off of those joints).

 Regular massage and passive stretching will also help keep your pet flexible, and provide relief from stiff joints and tired muscles.
 Stay tuned into this series for more information on helping your pet fight arthritis and joint disease!